-Obstruction symbols show man made vertical features that could affect safe navigation.
-FAA's 4.
-Aeronautical Information Manual (AIM) maintains a database of over obstacles in the United States, Canada, the Caribbean, Mexico and U.S. Pacific Island Territories.
-Aeronautical Specialists evaluate each obstacle based on charting specifications before adding it to a visual chart.
+4. Obstruction symbols show man made vertical features that could affect safe navigation.
+The FAA maintains a database of obstacles.
+Aeronautical Specialists evaluate each obstacle based on charting specifications before adding it to a a visual chart.
 When a Specialist is not able to verify the position or elevation of an obstacle, it is marked UC, meaning it is "under construction" or being reported, but has not been verified.